P79N6A/server/README.txt

-pw - a HTTP interface to the filesystem
+pw - a HTTP interface to the filesystem, zero-configuration server for your emails, news (message/rfc2822, RSS, Atom) and misc

 an optimized JSON format, alternative to RDF formats, HTML and plaintext is used throughout: mini-RDF in JSON with no blank-nodes or special-syntax literal-datatypes/languages (just JSON-native types).